 This thriving suburb is about a 25-minute drive from Seattle proper and is separated from the city by Lake Washington.
-With unbeatable mountain views, amazing city parks, good food, a healthy economy, and gorgeous Lake Washington, Bellevue is a gem right outside of Seattle.
+With unbeatable mountain views, fantastic city parks, good food, a healthy economy, and gorgeous Lake Washington, Bellevue is a gem right outside of Seattle.

 The cultural arts scene in Bellevue is fantastic.
 With the KidsQuest Children’s Museum, the Bellevue Arts Museum, and the annual Festival of the Arts, the city of Bellevue has plenty to offer.